misskniss/language-research/jkniss/README.md

 What regular python *really* does is check if the value you are assigning is in the range -5 to 256.
 If so, it says "this is a small integer" so it actually pre-allocates a whole array of integer objects from -5 to 256, sets a pointer to the one you asked for in the array and calls it "a".
-So that means that the call to create this one integer is actually allocated 257 integers + 5 (for tracking) which is 262 integers in total.
+So that means the call to create this one integer has actually allocated 257 integers + 5 (for tracking) which is 262 integers in total.

 Each integer in this case is 16bytes.
-So when you allocate a single integer you are really fetching 262 * 16 bytes of memory or 4KB of RAM.
+So when you allocate a single integer you are really fetching 262 * 16 bytes of memory, or 4KB of RAM.
 When you have a small system like a microcontroller with 192KB of RAM, that is a pretty expensive piece of data.